A new point of view on the solutions to the Einstein constraint equations with arbitrary mean curvature and small TT-tensor: The closed case

 where the term $f$ is obviously non-negative.
 This then implies

 Since $\scal_{\gbar} + f > 0$, we immediately conclude that $\phibar_0 - \phibar'_0 \equiv 0$.
 This proves the uniqueness of the solution $\phitil_0$ as claimed. \end{proof}

 \begin{remark} As can be seen, the existence of such a metric $\gbar$ in the proof of Claim \ref{clLichneroLimit} does not need the full strength of the Yamabe theorem, we could only require that $\gbar$ has positive scalar curvature.
 However, this claim strongly relies on the positivity of the Yamabe invariant $\cY(g)$.
-Indeed, assume that there exists a positive solution $\phitil$ to Equation \eqref{eqLichnerowicz0}.
-Let $\lambda_1$ be the first eigenvalue of the conformal Laplacian and $\phi_1 > 0$ be the corresponding eigenvector, i.e.
+Indeed, assume that there exists a positive solution $\phitil$ to Equation \eqref{eqLichnerowicz0}, the scalar curvature $\scal_{\ghat}$ of the metric $\ghat = \phi^{N-1} g$ satisfies